reemalaa01/QA-Technical-Task/README.md

 Both test suites generate HTML reports with clear pass/fail outcomes.

-The project is integrated with CircleCI (via .circleci/config.yml) to automatically run UI and API tests in parallel pipelines.
+The project is integrated with CircleCI (via .circleci/config.yml) to automatically run UI tests first then API tests

 Test reports are stored as artifacts for review after each pipeline run.